espenwaaga/doc/tenants/nav/explanation/migrating-to-gcp.md

 ### ROS

 The ROS analysis for the team's applications need to be updated to reflect any changes in platform components used.
 For example, if your team has any specific measures implemented to mitigate risks related to "Kode 6 / 7 users", you should consider if these measures still apply on the new infrastructure or if you want to initiate any additional measures.
 When updating the ROS, please be aware that the GCP components you are most likely to use have already undergone [risk assessment by the nais team](../legal/nais-ros.md) and that you can refer to these ROS documents in your own risk assessment process.

-### Roles and responsibilites

-As with applications in our on-premises clusters, the operation, security and integrity of any application is the responsibility of the team that owns that particular application.
-Conversely, it is the responsiblity of the nais platform team to handle the operation, security and integrity of the nais application platform and associated components.
-At GCP, Google is responsible for operating infrastructure underlying the nais platform, as well as any cloud services not consumed through the nais abstraction layer.
-Service exceptions reported by either Google or the nais team will be announced in the \#nais slack channel.

-If your application stores personally identifiable information in any GCP data store, Google is effectively a data processor \("databehandler"\) for this data, and your documentation needs to reflect this fact.

 ## FAQ